leadedge/Spout2/SPOUTSETTINGS/readme.txt

 Sets the maximum number of simultaneous Spout senders.
 For this to apply, all running Spout applications must have been built with the 2.005 SDK or later.
 Applications built with 2.004 or earlier will be limited to the default of 10 senders.

+Registry

+All selected options are saved in the registry under "Computer\HKEY_CURRENT_USER\Software\Leading Edge\Spout".